BravesDevs/BravesDevs/README.md

 # 💫 About Me:
-In my previous role, I was employed full-time as a Backend Software Engineer, and I am actively pursuing opportunities to expand my skill set by delving into Machine Learning and DevOps in my personal time.
-I continue to develop a strong working knowledge of tech stacks, specifically in JavaScript and Python, and I am becoming increasingly familiar with several frameworks, such as Flask, Express, NestJS, and NodeJS.
-As a lifelong learner, I constantly added new skills to my repertoire, and I was always eager to connect with other software engineers around the world.
-Therefore, please feel free to reach out and connect!
+Previously, a full-time Backend Software Engineer at Wotnot.io.
+Now actively pursuing skills in Distributed Backend Engineering, and relatively in ML.
+Experienced in JS, TS, and, Python, and frameworks like Flask, Express, NestJS, and NodeJS.
+A lifelong learner connecting with software engineers worldwide.
+Feel free to connect with me!

 ## 🌐 Socials: